linode/docs/docs/guides/kubernetes/lke-continuous-deployment-part-8/index.md

 ## ExternalDNS

 ExternalDNS is a tool that automatically manages external DNS records from within the Kubernetes cluster.
 It can integrate with Linode DNS (among other providers).
 This portion of the series has us installing ExternalDNS using Helm and testing its functionality.
+The CoreDNS in LKE is configured to be use Linode nameservers in the `resolv.conf` file.

 ## Navigate the Series